bitsandbytes-foundation/bitsandbytes/docs/source/fsdp_qlora.md

 )
 ```

+Check out this [section](https://hf.co/docs/peft/main/en/accelerate/fsdp#use-peft-qlora-and-fsdp-for-finetuning-large-models-on-multiple-gpus) of the PEFT documentation for the config file and training code to run FSDP-QLoRA training.

 ## Training

-bitsandbytes is deeply integrated with the Hugging Face ecosystem, making it easy to use with libraries like [Transformers](https://hf/co/docs/transformers), [PEFT](https://hf/co/docs/peft), and [TRL](https://hf/co/docs/trl).
+bitsandbytes is deeply integrated with the Hugging Face ecosystem, making it easy to use with libraries like [Transformers](https://hf.co/docs/transformers), [PEFT](https://hf.co/docs/peft), and [TRL](https://hf.co/docs/trl).

 Before you begin, make sure you have the latest libraries installed.